kiedtl/roguelike/doc/stats.md

 The player has 10% evasion by default.

+Your evasion is increased by:
+- Being `invigorated`.
+- Being in an open area.
+- Staying in dark tiles.

+You evasion is reduced by:
+- Being `enraged`, `held`, or `debilitated`.

 ## Martial

 Determines the maximum number of times the player/monster can attack in a single turn if